Policy Learning with Adaptively Collected Data: Simulations: Policy Learning with Decision Trees

 \section{Simulations: Policy Learning with Decision Trees}

-In this section, we provide empirical evidence on the effectiveness of Algorithm \ref{algorithm}, using both synthetic datasets and classification datasets from OpenML \citep{OpenML2013}.
+In this section, we provide experimental evidence on the effectiveness of Algorithm \ref{algorithm}, using both synthetic datasets and classification datasets from OpenML \citep{OpenML2013}.
 We investigate 1) how offline learning compares with its online counterpart when there is model misspecification; and 2) how different choices of weights $h_t$ influences the regret of offline-learned policy.
 Throughout the experiments, we use linear models to fit the nuisance estimator $\mu_t$ on data $\calH_{t-1}$.\footnote{Reproduction code can be found at \url{https://github.com/gsbDBI/PolicyLearning}.}

-\paragraph{Policy Class.} We focus on decision trees with fixed length $L$, which has a finite entropy integral bounded by $\sqrt{(2^L-1)\log{p}+2^L\log{K}} + \frac{4}{3}L^{1/4}\sqrt{2^L-1}$, with $p$ as the dimension of covariates and $K$ as the number of actions \citep{zhou2018offline}.
-To learn the policy that maximizes generalized AIPW estimator, we apply a publicly available solver \texttt{PolicyTree} \citep{sverdrup2020policytree} with customized inputs so that weights $h_t$ are incorporated in the value estimator; see Algorithm \ref{algorithm:policytree} for details.
+\paragraph{Policy Class.} Exact policy learning via maximizing policy value estimation generally leads to a nonconvex optimazation problem and can be infeasible for arbitrary policy classes.
+We hereby focus on a policy class of decision trees with \emph{fixed} depth, which has a finite entropy integral \citep{zhou2022offline}.
+To learn the policy that maximizes generalized AIPW estimator, we apply a publicly available solver \texttt{PolicyTree} that finds the global optimum in polynomial runtime via an exhaustive and unconstrained tree search \citep{sverdrup2020policytree}.
+Algorithm \ref{algorithm:policytree} adapts the software to our problem setting with customized inputs, so that weights $h_t$ are incorporated in the value estimator.